-- Disclose known lead-based paint hazards to prospective tenants before the lease is signed, - Provide all prospective families with "Protect Your Family from Lead in Your Home", - Stabilize deteriorated painted surfaces and conduct hazard reduction activities within 30 days when identified by the PHA, - Notify tenants each time such an activity is performed, - Conduct all work in accordance with HUD safe practices, - As part of ongoing maintenance ask each family to report deteriorated paint. - Maintain covered housing without deteriorated paint if there is a child under six in the family
+- Disclose known lead-based paint hazards to prospective tenants before the lease is signed, - Provide all prospective families with "Protect Your Family from Lead in Your Home", - Stabilize deteriorated painted surfaces and conduct hazard reduction activities when identified by the PHA, - Notify tenants each time such an activity is performed, - Conduct all work in accordance with HUD safe practices, - As part of ongoing maintenance ask each family to report deteriorated paint.

 For units occupied by elevated blood lead level (lead poisoned) children under six years of age, an environmental investigation must be conducted (paid for by the PHA).
-If lead hazards are identified during the environmental investigation, the owner must complete hazard reduction activities within 30 days.
+If lead hazards are identified during the environmental investigation, the owner must complete hazard reduction activities.